 This Security Policy contains only non-proprietary information.
 All other documentation submitted for FIPS 140-2 conformance testing and validation is "SafeNet - Proprietary" and is releasable only under appropriate non-disclosure agreements.

-The SafeEnterpriseTM Encryptor (the module) meets the overall requirements applicable to Level 3 security for FIPS 140-2.
+The SafeEnterpriseTM Encryptor (the module) meets the overall requirements applicable for FIPS 140-2 Level 2 security with selected Level 3 requirements as listed in Table 1.